pdee/pdee/doc/variables-python-mode.rst

 py-return-key
 -------------
 Which command <return> should call.

 py-complete-function
 --------------------
 When set, enforces function todo completion, default is nil.

-Normally python-mode know best which function to use.
+Normally python-mode, resp. inferior-python-mode know best which function to use.

 ipython-complete-function
 -------------------------
 Function used for completion in IPython shell buffers.

 py-encoding-string
 ------------------
 Default string specifying encoding of a Python file.

 py-shebang-startstring
 ----------------------
 Detecting the shell in head of file.

 py-python-command-args
 ----------------------